 Change to cold brewing

 Using cold water instead of hot water to extract the flavor from the beans can be effective in minimizing the acid in the coffee.
 According to coffee experts, the best coffee for cold brew is coffee of medium or rough quality.
 These coffees are inexpensive mixes from 100% arabica.

-Believe it or not, adding in eggshells to coffee can reduce the acid content.
+Believe it or not, adding eggshells to coffee can reduce the acid content.
 The alkaline in eggshells neutralizes the acid in coffee beans and also decreases the bitter taste.
 You just need to wash and crush the eggshells and put them in with the coffee grounds in your coffee maker.

 Tame your beans